droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/crypto/aes.h - See the implementation file.

 ./src/crypto/common.h - Endian-specific in/outs for 16, 32, and 64-bit data.
+Used for implementations of SHA-256 and RIPEMD-160, along with converting arith_uint256 values to little endian uint256 values.

 ./src/crypto/hmac_sha256.cpp - HMAC-SHA-256 class (CHMAC_SHA256).